minetest/contentdb/app/flatpages/privacy_policy.md

 * The complete audit log is visible to moderators.
   Users may see their own audit log actions on their account settings page.
   Owners, maintainers, and editors may be able to see the actions on a package in the future.
+* Preferred language can only be viewed by this with access to the database or a backup.
 * We may be required to share information with law enforcement.

 ## Location

-The ContentDB production server is currently located in Canada.
+The ContentDB production server is currently located in Germany.
 Backups are stored in the UK.
 Encrypted backups may be stored in other countries, such as the US or EU.